Family members of Indian-Americans killed in Indiana mass shooting react in disbelief | Law-Order

 “She’s in deep sadness.
 She could not sleep.
 She just can’t stop shaking.
 She can’t believe this kind of thing would happen here,” Jawandha was quoted as saying by the NYT.

-Maninder walia, a community member, expressed shock at the shooting incident, saying that it is very hard to understand that it can happen to the community.
+Maninder Walia, a community leader, expressed shock at the shooting incident, saying that it is very hard to understand that it can happen to the community.

 ''We go everywhere.
 We are all one family.
 Tragedy has occurred in a particular side of the town and we are all together.
 Anybody who has been hurt or anything, we mourn for all,'' Walia said while speaking to the local WRTV channel.

-Replying to a question on concerns whether the community is being targeted, he said, ''it is too early to say anything and folks who are in the law and enforcement, they are gonna do their thing.''
-This is the worst Sikh massacre in the US after the Oak Creek Gurdwara mass shooting in Wisconsin on August 5, 2012, where seven members of the community were killed.
+Replying to a question on concerns whether the community is being targeted, he said, ''it is too early to say anything and folks who are in the law and enforcement, they are gonna do their thing.'' ''Our community has a long road of healing physically, mentally and spiritually to recover from this tragedy,'' Walia told CNN.

 Although Sikhs began settling in Indiana more than 50 years ago, the first gurdwara was established in 1999.
 In the last two decades, the Sikh population around Indianapolis has experienced significant growth.
 Now there are 10 gurdwaras across the state and an estimated 8,000 to 10,000 Sikh Americans who have made Indiana their home.